-There is an expectation that students who study GCSE geography take part in field work.
-The students visited the Holderness Coast last year to investigate the effectiveness of hard engineering techniques, and will visit York to identify the effectiveness of traffic management in an urban area.
+All students who study GCSE geography must take part in 2 days of fieldwork which is an exciting opportunity to see geography in action.
+The students will visit either a river or coastal environment to investigate the effectiveness of hard engineering techniques and will visit York to identify the effectiveness of traffic management in an urban area.